UMGC Staff

 Technical Staff

-Education: B.S. in Biology with emphasis in Neuroscience – University of Minnesota
+Education: B.S. in Microbiology - University of Nebraska-Lincoln

 Dylan Dittrich